The seats were good in size and design, but the storage space was limited.

 No cooked breakfast was served, but for this short haul flight a frugal Continental breakfast was provided only.

-The food surface was not really clean and the stemware was poor.
+The food tray table surface was not really clean and the stemware was poor.

 This time the seats were the older seats in the Boeing 737, but the morning meal was good and a proper fried breakfast.
+The lack of tablecloth and of cleaning the tables shows suboptimal hygiene.
 The service was very attentive.
 3.5/5